tfourj/immich-public-proxy/README.md

 }
 ```

+### Customising your error response pages

+You can customise the responses that IPP sends for invalid requests.
+For example you could:

+- Drop the connection entirely (no response).
+- Redirect to a new website.
+- Send a different status code.
+- And so on...

+See [Custom responses](docs/custom-responses.md) for more details.

 ## Troubleshooting

 If you're using Cloudflare and having issues with videos not playing well, make sure your `/share/video/` paths are set to bypass cache.